tara-det-ai/determined/docs/model-dev-guide/model-usage/batch_processing_api.rst

             self.output = []

-Step 2: Initialize the dataset to be processed
+Step 2: Initialize the dataset to be processed.

 .. code:: python